mrprofessor/rudra.dev/content/posts/setting-up-a-task-scheduler-in-flask.md

 celery -A app.celery events
 ```

-This spins up a nice interactive terminal ui listing all the details of
+This spins up a nice interactive terminal UI listing all the details of
 the scheduled tasks.

 <div class="post-image">